In this ultimate how to implement guide to ISO 27001 Annex A 7.6 Working in Secure Areas, you will learn directly from an ISO 27001 Lead Auditor:

-Implementing ISO 27001 Annex A 7.6 Working in Secure Areas is a behavioral security protocol requiring the enforcement of disciplined operational procedures within sensitive zones to minimize leakages.
+Implementing ISO 27001 Annex A 7.6 Working in Secure Areas is a behavioural security protocol requiring the enforcement of disciplined operational procedures within sensitive zones to minimise leakages.
 This control provides the Business Benefit of securing restricted environments against insider threats by ensuring continuous oversight and technical restrictions.

 ISO 27001 Annex A Working in Secure Areas Implementation Checklist